everypolitician/everypolitician-ruby/README.md

 ```

 The example above is using a specific commit (indicated by the hash `080cb46`).
+If you want to use a local copy of `countries.json` you can specify a local file path as the `index_url` instead of a fully-qualified URL.

 For more about `countries.json`, see [this description](http://docs.everypolitician.org/repo_structure.html).